-I tried the Red Mandarin flavor.
-When it arrived, I tried it out immediately.
-It was right before dinnertime, but I went to brush my teeth anyway!
-I scooped out a bit the size of a pea and started brushing.
+Since I was looking to make my bathroom more zero waste, I ordered a jar.
+That night, I scooped out a bit the size of a pea and started brushing.
 And I hated it!
 It was like rubbing clay on my teeth (well, duh!) – it was so… unusual.

 I actually didn’t use it for a week.
 But then I kept seeing it on my bathroom counter and thinking what a waste not to use it.
 I resolved to use it for a week to give it a second chance.
 And good thing I did because I started loving it afterward!

 Over the course of that week, I experimented with different ways of brushing and found one that worked for me.

 Quick stir through to the bottom to mix the coconut oil thru the baking soda and clay Scoop a half-pea size onto my electric toothbrush Smear the toothpaste to 3 areas of my mouth: left, center, right Brush each portion of the mouth for 30 seconds: lower right, upper right, upper left, lower left Rinse and spit – done!
 Benefits from Brushing with Clay Toothpaste

 After using a clay toothpaste for a week, I noticed healthier gums, especially at the point where the gum meets the tooth.
 Over a few weeks, I also realized I had a decreased sensitivity to cold foods.
 No more slowly licking an ice-cream cone, trying to win the war between my tongue speed and the melting rate.
 I can bite off a small chunk whenever I need to speed eat my ice cream!